estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/date-and-time.md

 ---

-## Datestamp display
+## Datestamp display customization
-In order to change default datestamp display:
+Refer to the methods to change the default date display:
 1. Implement `DatesampFormatFactory`
 2. Pass that implementation to the ConversationSettings using `ConversationSettings.datestamp` method.